 The Android Open Source Project is often confused with “stock Android” but that’s an oversimplification.

 The AOSP contains everything developers need to build Android but it doesn’t include everything you need for a finished smartphone.
 First, Google and the AOSP can’t provide kernel device drivers for every hardware configuration out there.
-By device driver, we mean the firmware required for hardware ranging from a phone processor’s features to the camera.
+By device driver, we mean the firmware required for a phone’s hardware, such as the processor or cameras.
 Phone and SoC manufacturers, such as Qualcomm and Samsung, have to incorporate these drivers into their Android build.
 This is partly why updates take time to trickle down from AOSP to actual devices.

 AOSP also doesn’t come with Google’s suite of software applications, such as its Chrome browser, YouTube, and even the Google Play Store.
+It also doesn’t include a number of Google’s under the hood technologies and APIs that enable features like mobile payments, voice commands, and cloud storage.
 These are licensed separately as Google Mobile Services (GMS).

 The future of AOSP